 Peach Proscuitto and Parmesan Salad

-- a handful of cherry tomatoes multi-coloured if possible
+- a handful of cherry tomatoes multi-coloured if possible because they look even prettier

 - 2 peaches or nectarines